rasmuspetersson/SpacePrincess/README.md

   - Reset round - R

 ### Abilities
-  - Change diemensions - E
+  - Change dimensions - E

 ## Notes
-  - This is game is still work in progress and you may expierence bugs!
+  - This is game is still work in progress and you may experience bugs!
   - I do not own the rights for the sound in this game.

 ## Credits
 ### Music
-  - Dua lipa - Physical Intstrumental
+  - Dua lipa - Physical Instrumental

 ## Play
-If you havent already you can play the game here https://rasmuspetersson.github.io/SpacePrincess/index.html
+If you haven't already you can play the game here https://rasmuspetersson.github.io/SpacePrincess/index.html